JoaoNunoAbreu/JoaoNunoAbreu/README.md

 ### Hi there 👋

-- I’m João, a software engineeer student based in Braga, Portugal.
+- I’m João, a software engineeer student at University of Minho.
 - I’m currently studying:
   - Application Engineering 💻
   - Artificial Intelligence 🤖